paolobeta71/az-nginxplus-with-lb/README.md

 - variable "remote_vnet_name" : the name of the vnet where the upstream servers are installed

 In order to select your best publisher/offer/sku/ver combination please refer to the supported Linux Distribution by nginx-plus consulting the following link: https://docs.nginx.com/nginx/technical-specs/

+Last but not least, this setup enable using njs access logs for all requests and responses logging headers and body responses.